cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/shell.rst

    Command line shell is often called a Command Line Interface, or CLI for short.

-.. note:: Adventerous readers may be interested to know that both Windows and Mac OS X provide a command shell.
+.. note:: Adventurous readers may be interested to know that both Windows and Mac OS X provide a command shell.
 On Windows you can run ``cmd.exe`` from `Start --> Run`.
 On OS X open `Applications --> Utilities --> Terminal`.
 Be aware that the Windows and OS X CLI